greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 * **Reasoning**
 	* Maliciousness requires:
 		1. An intent to do the specific harm done
-		2. **OR** negligence regarding that harm--i.e. ∂ knew his behavior could cause harm but did it anyway
+		2. **OR** recklessness regarding that harm--i.e. ∂ knew his behavior could cause harm but did it anyway
 	* Trial judge incorrectly instructed jury.

 * **Holding**